top of page

-2024-2026 Beekeeping Apprenticeship Program
+2025-2027 Beekeeping Apprenticeship Program

-Why participate in our 2-year program?
+Why participate in our two-year program?

 First, we offer an unequaled learning experience in which you fully participate in the management of honey bee colonies throughout all four seasons, over a two-year period including two winter seasons.
-As the seasons change so do the floral resources and a honey bee colony's activities and biological objectives.
+As the seasons change, so do the floral resources and a honey bee colony's activities and biological objectives.
 Beekeepers need to understand seasonal colony dynamics and how colony management actions at certain times of the year can mean the health and prosperity, or the irreversible decline and death, of a colony in the months ahead.
-Since the introduction of the varroa mite into the US in the 1980s keeping a honey bee colony alive and healthy is "the" challenge.
+Since the introduction of the varroa mite into the US in the 1980s, keeping a honey bee colony alive and healthy is "the" challenge.
 Monitoring and managing varroa mite levels and associated diseases are key parts of our Program because colony health is the #1 objective of our beekeeping.

 Fifth and finally, as far as we can tell, there is no other beekeeping apprenticeship program in the U.S. that is remotely like ours.
-By completing the Program, you will have developed the knowledge and skills necessary to competently and confidently manage your own honey bee colonies for bee health from year-to-year.
+By completing the Program, you will develop the knowledge and skills necessary to competently and confidently manage your own honey bee colonies for bee health from year-to-year.
 You also gain the knowledge to become a well-rounded bee "ambassador” and educator to the public, as well as a competent mentor to other beekeepers in the years ahead.

-March 2024 marks the beginning of our 12th beekeeping apprenticeship program!
+March 2025 marks the beginning of our 13th beekeeping apprenticeship program!

 PROGRAM OVERVIEW